Back to all posts

 Your environment plays a huge role in your posture.
 Making a few simple ergonomic adjustments at your desk can prevent you from undoing all the good work from your massage.
 Start by positioning your computer monitor at eye level to keep your neck in a neutral position.
 Adjust your chair so your feet are flat on the floor and your lower back is supported.
 Beyond the office, pay attention to how you hold your phone—lifting it to your face instead of craning your neck down can make a world of difference.
 These small changes reduce daily strain on your muscles, helping them stay relaxed and properly aligned.

-Maintain Your Progress Between Sessions
+How to Keep Making Progress Between Sessions

 Think of your massage as the catalyst for change and your at-home routine as the follow-through.
 Your therapist can release tight muscles, but strengthening the opposing muscles is what keeps your body in balance.
 Incorporating a few simple exercises and stretches into your day can target the muscles responsible for holding you upright.
 Gentle movements like chest openers, shoulder rolls, and pelvic tilts can increase mobility and prevent stiffness from setting in.
 Pairing this routine with regular massage services creates a powerful combination that corrects muscle imbalances and helps you feel better for longer.